 "Writing a persuasive essay is at once the easiest and most difficult writing task of all.
 The persuasive essay is easy to write because you are surrounded by so many examples.
 The difficult part, however, of writing a persuasive essay has to do with the approach.
 When you write a persuasive essay, you can’t rely on persuasion alone."

 "Big changes are afoot!
 APA endorses the use of “they” as a singular third-person pronoun.
 This means it is officially good practice in scholarly writing to use the singular “they.”
+This blog post provides insight into how this change came about and provides a forum for questions and feedback.

 "Not all universities will survive the COVID-19 crisis.
 Many niche institutions will alter their models to stay afloat.
 Other vulnerable higher education institutions without effective safety nets may downsize, consider mergers or declare bankruptcy.
 New institutions with new solutions will come to replace them."